kiiradesign/visual-poetry/README.md

   - `finalScale = fitScale × zoom` applies the user's zoom multiplier (default `1.0`).
   - The subject is always centered, regardless of text size or aspect ratio.
 7. Preview rendering uses positioned glyph spans (`framer-motion`) with a single `transform: scale(finalScale)` applied to the entire group; glyph entry animates with a strong ease-out curve `cubic-bezier(0.23, 1, 0.32, 1)`.
-8. Export rendering uses an HTML5 canvas sized to `viewport × outputScale`, fills the background, then draws glyphs using the same fit-scale + zoom + centering math — so the exported PNG matches the preview pixel-for-pixel (scaled by 1x/2x/4x).
+8. Export rendering uses an HTML5 canvas sized to `viewport × outputScale`, fills the background, then draws glyphs using the same fit-scale + zoom + centering math — so the exported PNG/JPG matches the preview pixel-for-pixel (scaled by 1x/2x/4x).

 ## The Algorithm